ARMmbed/mbed-client/porting-guide.md

 #endif // M2M_TIMER_IMPL_H
 ```

-**Pekka says: Can you say callback is called back?
-This is confusing, at least for me.
-Callback is received/sent/something else?**
-**Yogesh : Updated, Comments ??**
-The timer API functions are asynchronous in nature and it is expected that whenever a timer event is available, it is notified to the `lwm2m-client` so that the library can act on the "timer expired" signal.
+The timer API functions are asynchronous in nature and it is expected that whenever a timer event is available, it is notified to the `lwm2m-client` so that the library can act on the _timer expired_ signal.
 The callback is received through an Observer class defined in `M2MTimerObserver` .

 The file `m2mtimerobserver.h` is present in `lwm2m-client`.
-To see how the callback needs to be called check the implementation in `m2mtimerimpl.cpp` present in  the`lwm2m-client-linux`.
+To see how the callback needs to be called, check the implementation in `m2mtimerimpl.cpp` present in  the`lwm2m-client-linux`.

 ```
 /*